-The Brivo Visitor Management system is a cost-effective monthly subscription solution that can be deployed quickly on any iPad to enable your community to automate the sign-in/sign-out experience, notify staff when visitors arrive and get reports of visitors to the community.
+The Brivo Visitor Management system is a cost-effective solution that can be deployed quickly on any iPad to enable your community to automate the sign-in/sign-out experience, notify staff when visitors arrive and get reports of visitors to the community.
 Plus, it can be installed by facility staff.
-Complete this solution with a tablet and tablet stand.
+Contact us to learn more about this solution.

 Intercom systems can allow your staff to video chat with visitors to screen them before remotely granting access.
-Additionally, video security systems can be installed throughout the interior or exterior of a building to monitor guests and keep track of potential intruders or those who may seek to steal critical medical supplies.
+Additionally, video security systems can be installed throughout the interior or exterior of a building to monitor guests and keep track of potential intruders.

 Our extensive product offering and nationwide installation services can help you deploy these systems in your building.
 Contact us for help choosing the best solution for your community.